H-E3/E3.github.io/_pages/about.md

-About me
-===
+---
+permalink: /
+title: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 A graduated student of SYSU.
-My research major is artificial intelligence.
+My major is artificial intelligence.